Giuseppe Botero: Biography

 Botero lived his childhood under the custody of his mother, because his father, a surgeon by profession, died when Giuseppe was just a baby.
 He shared the early years of his life together with his two brothers and two sisters.
 At an early age, he was sent to an educational institution, never able to see his family again, but with the satisfaction of being successful in his school life.

 He devoted himself to being an educator for much of his life, serving as principal in high schools and lyceums in various cities in northern Italy.
 He completed his Bachelor of Literature studies at the University of Turin.

 In March 1848, during a short military career, he crossed the Ticino river carrying a rifle on his shoulder, from the Italian Piedmont and towards Austrian territory, supporting the insurgents of Milan, under the leadership of King Charles Albert of Savoy.

-A year after finishing his military career, he entered the world of teaching.
-He stood out for demonstrating a great passion for teaching, imparting knowledge to his students with patience and dedication, always correcting them to contribute to the development of good Christians and citizens.
+A year after finishing his military career, he became a teacher.

 During his years of activity as an educator, this Piedmontese combined that activity with the production of literary works in different genres.
 In the educational field, he was known for being a person dedicated to the formation of his young students in values and different academic facets.
 In the literary field, he was characterized by composing works where he expressed his affectionate and delicate character, especially in the parables he composed.
 In this genre, he made writings of an educational nature, following the example of La Mennais and Lessing.

 Speranza was one of the parables written by Botero in the city of Faenza, Italy.
 Literary work of 1870.